Skip to content

 Vegans don't eat fish because they don't have to

 We are taking their lives, even though we don't have to.
-And thereby endanger the planet on which we live.
-All for the taste or luxury of eating fish.
-I don't blame myself because I ate fish for 30 years of my life without questioning it.
-I lacked the knowledge about the background.
-But now I know better - and can behave accordingly.
-We all can't help but rethink - and see fish for what they really are: sentient, emotional and intelligent beings, like you and me.
+And in doing so, we are endangering the planet we live on.
+All just for the taste, the luxury or the habit of eating fish.
+I don't blame myself for eating fish for 30 years of my life without questioning it and knowing better.

 Stay animal-friendly and sustainable,